centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ### 5. Create a new Eventstream

 In this section we will be streaming events from an Eventhub deployed to Azure.
-The events will be streamed into an eventstream and consumed by our Eventhouse KQL Database.
+The events will be streamed into an Eventstream and consumed by our Eventhouse KQL Database.

 1. Select your Workspace in the left pane.
 In our example it is **Fabric_Manufacturing_Demo**.
 If you have been assigned a Workspace at the start of this lab, choose the workspace name that was provided to you.
 Then click on **+ New Item**.
 In the popout window scroll a little bit down and select **Eventstream**.